shelld3v/aquatone/README.md

  - **aquatone_report.html**: An HTML report to open in a browser that displays all the collected screenshots and response headers clustered by similarity.
  - **aquatone_urls.txt**: A file containing all responsive URLs.
 Useful for feeding into other tools.
  - **aquatone_session.json**: A file containing statistics and page data.
 Useful for automation.
+ - **aquatone_log.log**: A file containing log information of the scan.
+Useful for debugging.
- - **headers/**: A folder with files containing raw response headers from processed targets
+ - **headers/**: A folder with files containing raw response headers from processed targets.
  - **html/**: A folder with files containing the raw response bodies from processed targets.
 If you are processing a large amount of hosts, and don't need this for further analysis, you can disable this with the `-save-body=false` flag to save some disk space.
- - **screenshots/**: A folder with PNG screenshots of the processed targets
+ - **screenshots/**: A folder with PNG screenshots of the processed targets.

 The output can easily be zipped up and shared with others or archived.